Renzo4Renzo/flex-reviews-dashboard/instructions.md

    For each channel create Group with justify space-between:
    - Left: channel name as Text with fontWeight 500
    - Right: Group with gap xs containing:
-     * Status icon as text: '🔴' if critical, '⚠️' if warning, '✅' if good
+     * Status icon from getStatusIcon helper
      * Rating badge with:
-       - color based on status (red, yellow, or green)
+       - color from getStatusColor helper
        - variant light
        - text as "X.X avg" formatted to 1 decimal
      * Review count as Text size sm, color dimmed, format "(X reviews)"

-   Create helper functions:
-   - getStatusIcon taking status string
-   - getRatingColor taking status string

    Export ChannelStats